luckwsm/demo-integration-server/README.md

 Use the [API Documentation](https://api.lyricfinancial.com/docs/vendor-api/) to see how to properly use the Lyric registration API.

-### Environment Variables
-The vendorId, username and password are used for both the client and server demo.
-These values are stored as environment variables.
-These values can be overridden in both demos by setting the values in the Advanced Options section.

-    DEFAULT_VENDOR_ID
-    DEFAULT_USERNAME
-    DEFAULT_PASSWORD

 ## Server Demo API
 This API demonstrates how to use the Lyric API.
 The endpoint is **/clients/:clientId/advance_server**.